pjay1382/Biquadris/README.md

 probability 1 each.
 •	Level 2: All blocks are selected with equal probability.
-•	Level 3: The block selector will randomly choose a block with probabilities skewed such that S and Z blocks are selected with probability 2 each, and the other blocks are selected with
+•	Level 3: The block selector will randomly choose a block with probabilities skewed such that S and Z blocks are selected with probability 2 each, and the other blocks are selected with probability 1 each.
+Moreover, blocks generated in level 3 are “heavy”: every command to move or rotate the block will be followed immediately and automatically by a downward move of one row (if possible).

-probability 1

-each.
-Moreover, blocks generated in level 3 are “heavy”: every command to

-move or rotate the block will be followed immediately and automatically by a downward move of one row (if possible).
 •	Level 4: In addition to the rules of Level 3, in Level 4 there is an external constructive force: every time you place 5 (and also 10, 15, etc.) blocks without clearing at least one row, a 1x1 block (indicated by * in text, and by the colour brown in graphics) is dropped onto your game board in the centre column.
 Once dropped, it acts like any other block: if it completes a row, the row disappears.
 So if you do not act quickly, these blocks will work to eventually split your screen in two, making the game difficult to play.
 Each player is free to choose his/her own level independently.
 The lower levels produce a greater percentage of “easier” blocks, but the corresponding scores are also lower.
-For random numbers, you can use the rand and srand functions from <cstdlib>.

-Question: How could you design your program to accommodate the possibility of introducing additional levels into the system, with minimum recompilation?

 Special Actions
 If a player, upon dropping a block, clears two or more rows simultaneously, a special action is triggered.
 A special action is a negative influence on the opponent’s game.
 When a special action is triggered, the game will prompt the player for his/her chosen action.
 Available actions are as follows: